Summer and Short Term Program Requirements

 All students applying for a summer program should be in good academic standing.
 The minimum GPA requirement is 2.8.
 Applicants should consult the program listing or ask the program director about any specific eligibility requirements for participation in a particular program.

 All courses are offered for a letter grade.
 In this regard, students from other institutions are advised to consult with their Registrar regarding credit transfer prior to applying to a program.

 Students should submit applications by February 1 for summer programs.
 Please check the application for deadlines for mosaics, globally-integrated and January term programs.
 Late admission applications will be considered on a space available basis.

-Dickinson College students who are eligible for need-based financial aid must submit the summer 2015 Program Application for Financial Aid via the online application no later than to the Financial Aid Office by February 1.
+Dickinson College students who are eligible for need-based financial aid must submit the Request for Financial Aid form via the online application no later than to the Financial Aid Office by February 1, unless otherwise noted.

 No financial aid application received after the deadline will be processed.
 Award notices will be sent in early March.
 Students from other institutions should inquire about financial aid possibilities at their home institution's financial aid office.